Get the information you need to register as an on-campus or online graduate student.

 To enroll in a USJ graduate program, you must complete and submit the following documents to the Office of Graduate Admissions before your initial registration will be approved:

-All graduate students who have never registered for coursework at USJ must register for coursework on paper the first time.
-Graduate students should complete the following steps to have their paper registration processed:
+All matriculated graduate students who have never registered for coursework at USJ must register online (with the exception of USJ Undergraduates who do not have a degree conferred).
+Graduate students should complete the following steps to register:

 Note: Non-matriculated students may only register for six credits before they must formally matriculate into a program.